1970 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction records show CAM examples commanding modest premiums over regular proofs, with prices ranging from $7 to $960 depending on grade and market conditions.
+Recent auction records show CAM examples commanding solid premiums over regular proofs, with prices ranging from $7 to $960 depending on grade and market conditions.
+A notable PR66 CAM specimen brought $1,553 at auction in 2006, demonstrating the premium the market places on high-grade cameo contrast.

 Market activity reveals steady collector demand, with notable peaks during spring and late summer months when proof set collectors are most active in the marketplace.